-Erected 1976 by Kentucky Historical Society and Kentucky Department of Highways.
-(Marker Number 1547.)
+Erected 1969 by Kentucky Historical Society, Kentucky Department of Highways.
+(Marker Number 1250.)

 Topics and series.
-This historical marker is listed in these topic lists: Natural Resources • Settlements & Settlers • War, US Revolutionary.
+This historical marker is listed in these topic lists: Political Subdivisions • War, US Revolutionary.
 In addition, it is included in the Kentucky Historical Society series list.
 A significant historical year for this entry is 1775.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lincoln Spoke Here (a few steps from this marker); Forrest Reconnoitered (about 400 feet away, measured in a direct line); Union County, 1811 (about 400 feet away); George Huston (about 700 feet away); Earle C. Clements (approx. 0.4 miles away); Baseball Great (approx. 2.2 miles away); Nally Spa (approx. 2.8 miles away); St. Vincent's Academy (approx. 4½ miles away).
+At least 8 other markers are within 5 miles of this Lincoln Spoke Here (a few steps from this marker); Forrest Reconnoitered (about 400 feet away, measured in a direct line); Morgan Springs (about 400 feet away); George Huston (approx. 0.2 miles away); Earle C. Clements (approx. half a mile away); Baseball Great (approx. 2.2 miles away); Nally Spa (approx. 2.9 miles away); St. Vincent's Academy (approx. 4.6 miles away).
 Touch for a list and map of all markers in Morganfield.

 Credits.
-This page was last revised on November 9, 2020.
-It was originally submitted on November 7, 2020, by Jerry Padgett of Morganfield, Kentucky.
-This page has been viewed 112 times since then and 36 times this year.
-Photos: 1, 2. submitted on November 8, 2020, by Jerry Padgett of Morganfield, Kentucky. • J. Makali Bruton was the editor who published this page.
+This page was last revised on September 21, 2018.
+It was originally submitted on September 21, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 176 times since then and 19 times this year.
+Photos: 1, 2, 3. submitted on September 21, 2018, by Mark Hilton of Montgomery, Alabama.